RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 ### Connect to the Default ESCWA Server

 Ensure that **Server Explorer** contains a connection to the default Enterprise Server Common Web Administration (ESCWA) server.
-Note that existing workspaces may already have this connection.
+Note that existing workspaces might already have this connection.

 1. In the **Server Explorer** view, right-click and select **New > Enterprise Server Common Web Administration Connection**.